-Trivrit / Turpeth is used in Ayurveda, Siddha and Unani system of medicine for therapeutic purpose.
-The roots are thermogenic, purgative, carminative, anthelmintic, expectorant, antipyretic, hepatic, stimulant and are used in treatment of rheumatic and paralytic affections, myalgia (muscular pain), arthralgia (joint pain), pectoralgia (thorax pain), fevers, oedema, jaundice, hepato-splenomegaly, hepatitis, intoxication, abdominal tumors, ulcers, wounds, worm infestation obesity, pruritus, other skin disorders and constipation.
+Trivrit / Turpeth is used in Ayurveda, Siddha, and Unani system of medicine for therapeutic purpose.
+The roots are thermogenic, purgative, carminative, anthelmintic, expectorant, antipyretic, hepatic, stimulant, and are used in the treatment of rheumatic, and paralytic affections, myalgia (muscular pain), arthralgia (joint pain), pectoralgia (thorax pain), fevers, oedema, jaundice, hepato-splenomegaly, hepatitis, intoxication, abdominal tumors, ulcers, wounds, worm infestation obesity, pruritus, other skin disorders, and constipation.

-In Ayurveda, the roots of the plant are known as Trivrit, Tribhandi, Rechani, Nishotra, Kumbha, Kala, Shyama and Triputa.
-The fleshy roots of plant are collected, chopped and dried in sun for a day and then shade dried.
-The roots are ground and used medicinally.
-In Unani, the plant is known as Turbud, Nishoth and in Siddha as Karunchivadai.
+In Ayurveda, the roots of the plant are known as Trivrit, Tribhandi, Rechani, Nishotra, Kumbha, Kala, Shyama, and Triputa.
+The fleshy roots of the plant are collected, chopped, and dried in the sun for a day, and then shade dried.
+The roots are ground, and used medicinally.
+In Unani, the plant are known as Turbud, Nishoth, and in Siddha as Karunchivadai.

 Indian Jalap is a stout perennial twining climber with a long twisting pubescent stems.
 It exudes a milky juice on cutting.

 Leaves simple, alternate without stipules, 7-11 cm long, 6.5-10 cm broad, broadly ovate or oblong-cordate, subacute, slightly repand, shallowly cordate at base, margin entire or slightly, and undulately lobed, more or less pubescent on both sides, especially when young, minutely reticulate.
 Petioles 2-8 cm long, slightly pubescent.